 Hello from the couch where I’m staring at my Christmas tree while writing a Valentine’s Day-ish recipe.
 I don’t know why I’m like this but it is what it is.
 Maybe I should just plaster paper hearts all over the tree and push it out for another month?

 Also, while we’re on the subject of V-Day, can we just talk about this pasta recipe real quick?
 I mean, what’s more apropos for a Valentine’s Day recipe than one with ‘marry me’ in the name?
-Just like reverse sear filet mignon and braised pork ragù with gnocchi, this is a super simple but always elegant dinner that you can make for two or for a crowd!
+Just like reverse sear filet mignon and this cozy braised pork ragù with gnocchi, this is a super simple but always elegant dinner that you can make for two or for a crowd!

 I honestly love the entire concept of marry me chicken.
 The idea that a recipe is so good it could result in a marriage proposal is so extra lol.
 But, if you are looking for an easy, and delicious, way to say “I love you”, this is a great place to start.
 The recipe was originally created by Lindsay Funston, the previous editor of Delish.
 It recently went viral on TikTok but it’s actually been around for a while lol.